THE FUNDAMENTALS OF PSYCHOSYNTHESIS: INTEGRATING SPIRITUALITY INTO YOUR LIFE & WORK

 Psychosynthesis and the Connection with Neuroscience will provide an opportunity to enrich and deepen your personal, professional and spiritual development.
 It will also provide you with a clear and cohesive framework for counselling clients who present with both psychological and spiritual issues.

-Jodie Gale MA. has a MA.
+Jodie Gale MA. has a Cert.
+Professional Supervision (Clinical), MA.
 Psychosynthesis Psychotherapy, Dip.
 Psychotherapy, Dip, Psych.
 Therapeutic Counselling, B. Social Work, Cert IV Training & Assessment, Cert Eating Psychology, CMCAPA, ARCAP Reg, PACFA Reg.
-Jodie trained at the Institute of Psychosynthesis in London and has over 15 years experience in psychosynthesis theory and practice.
+Jodie trained at the Institute of Psychosynthesis in London and has over 20 years’ experience in psychosynthesis theory and practice.
 She is a leading specialist in the field of addiction, eating disorders and women’s emotional, psychological and spiritual health and well-being.
 Jodie is passionate about putting the soul back into therapy!